- DOB May 12, 1990

 - CLUB Fortuna Dusseldorf

 - Youth Experience U-23

 Alfredo Morales represents one vision of the future of U.S. Soccer.
-The German-born talent has Peruvian parents, skills honed in Europe, and impressive potential.
+The German-born talent has a Peruvian father, a German mother, skills honed in Europe, and impressive potential.
 He is good on the ball and can play right back, center back, or in the midfield.
-Jurgen Klinsmann is a fan of the 6-foot player, and at 21, Morales could be nearing his debut for the senior national team.
+Jurgen Klinsmann is a fan of the 6-foot player, liking his bit and aggressiveness..

 Morales grew up playing in Berlin, playing for multiple youth teams before joining Hertha BSC in 2000.
 He progressed through the academy as a defensive specialist—playing right and center back as well as defensive and right-sided midfielder—and became a fixture on the reserves in 2008, the same year the United States U-20s came calling.
 Morales appeared in the 2009 Cape Verde Tournament for the Stars and Stripes.